Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Compress.md

 ## Decompress PDF

 :::note Automation / API
-There is also an automation option that does the opposite: it fully decompresses a PDF's streams so the raw content is readable, which is handy for debugging or editing a PDF by hand (the file gets larger).
+There is also an automation option that does the opposite: it fully expands a compressed PDF so its contents are readable as plain text, which is handy for troubleshooting or editing a PDF by hand (the file gets larger).
 It runs through automation rather than a tool in the web app - see the [API reference](../API.md).
 :::

 ---